STM32 Hardware Selection for CRA-Scoped Connected Products

 | Unique device identity | Factory-programmed UID and, on some devices, stronger isolation and key-derivation options | Certificate issuance, manufacturing provisioning, enrollment, rotation, revocation, device inventory | Unique Device Identity |

-| Technical documentation and evidence | ST datasheets, application notes, security collateral, STM32Trust assurance materials | Risk assessment, architecture rationale, test evidence, supplier records, Declaration of Conformity, technical file | Audit Evidence Pack |
+| Technical documentation and evidence | ST datasheets, application notes, security collateral, STM32Trust assurance materials | Risk assessment, architecture rationale, test evidence, supplier records, Declaration of Conformity, technical file | Secure-by-Design Evidence Pack |

-5. Supplier due-diligence checklist for STM32-based designs
+6. Supplier due-diligence checklist for STM32-based designs

 When you evaluate STM32 for a CRA-scoped product, collect evidence from ST the same way you would from any strategic component supplier.